ClassicOldSong/Apollo/README.md

 ## Stuttering Clinic

 Here're some common causes and solutions for stutters.
+Future updates about stuttering research will be added in [WiKi](https://github.com/ClassicOldSong/Apollo/wiki/Stuttering-Clinic).

 - **Periodic micro stutters**
   + Usually caused by frame rate mismatch, like requested 60fps but the client is only 59.94hz.